Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Introduction

-Among the work on dynamic stochastic block models, \cite{Xu2015} proposed a stochastic block transition model using a hidden Markov-type approach; \cite{XuHero2014} proposed to track dynamic stochastic block models using Gaussian approximation and an extended Kalman filter algorithm; \cite{MatiasMiele2017} integrated a Markov chain determined group labels evolving process; \cite{PenskyZhang:17} exploited kernel-based smoothing techniques dealing with the evolving block structures; \cite{BhattacharyyaChatterjee} focused on time-varying stochastic block model and variants thereof with time-independent community labels, applied spectral clustering on an averaged version of adjacency matrices, and achieved consistent community detection. \cite{WangEtal2014} used two types of scan statistics investigating change point detection on time-varying stochastic block model sequences, emphasizing testing connectivity matrices changes. \cite{CribbenYu2017} proposed an eigen-space based statistics testing the community structures changes in stochastic block model sequences. \cite{LiuEtal2018} proposed a loss function based on the eigen-space to track the changes of the community structures in stochastic block model sequences.
-Both \cite{CribbenYu2017} and \cite{LiuEtal2018} have roots in subspace tracking in signal processing, but both lack theoretical justifications. \cite{ChuChen2017} proposed a test statistics for general data type including network sequences, and their method focuses on the testing perspective.
+Among the work on dynamic stochastic block models, \cite{Xu2015} proposed a stochastic block transition model using a hidden Markov-type approach; \cite{XuHero2014} proposed to track dynamic stochastic block models using Gaussian approximation and an extended Kalman filter algorithm; \cite{MatiasMiele2017} integrated a Markov chain determined group labels evolving process; \cite{PenskyZhang:17} exploited kernel-based smoothing techniques dealing with the evolving block structures; \cite{BhattacharyyaChatterjee} focused on time-varying stochastic block model and variants thereof with time-independent community labels, applied spectral clustering on an averaged version of adjacency matrices, and achieved consistent community detection. \cite{bhattacharjee2018change} dealt with a change point detection problem in a one-change-point stochastic block model sequences and focused on recovering underlying models, which resulted in a cost of sub-optimal change point detection. \cite{WangEtal2014} used two types of scan statistics investigating change point detection on time-varying stochastic block model sequences, emphasizing testing connectivity matrices changes. \cite{CribbenYu2017} proposed an eigen-space based statistics testing the community structures changes in stochastic block model sequences. \cite{LiuEtal2018} proposed a loss function based on the eigen-space to track the changes of the community structures in stochastic block model sequences.
+Both \cite{CribbenYu2017} and \cite{LiuEtal2018} have roots in subspace tracking in signal processing, but both lack theoretical justifications. \cite{ChuChen2017} proposed a test statistics for general data type including network sequences, and their method focuses on the testing perspective. \cite{zhao2019change} provided a two-step algorithm, which first estimates the networks and then uses a moving window to detect change points.
+The results thereof are consistent yet optimal.
+Another consistent yet optimal result on network change point detection problems is derived in Chapter 5 in \cite{Mukherjee}.

-Another related area is the general change point detection area, which is by no means new but which has been going through a renaissance due to a massive upsurge of complex data sets and advanced statistical methods in the last decade or so.
-Multiple change point detection problems in univariate time series have been revisited by many researchers from different angles \citep[e.g.][]{HarchaouiLevy2010, FrickEtal2014, fryzlewicz2014wild, KevinNIPS}.
-High-dimensional time series mean change point detection problems are the obvious but by no means straightforward extension of the univariate case.
-Papers on this topic include \cite{HorvathHuskova2012}, \cite{Cho2015}, \cite{wang2016high}, among many others.
-Besides mean change point detection, efforts have also been made in covariance change point detection problems \citep[e.g.][]{AueEtal2009, BarigozziEtal2016, WangEtal2017}.